 Most students receive a combination of these in what's called a financial aid package that is put together by the school the student plans to attend or is attending.

 Financial aid is intended to fill the gap between the actual price of the school and what students and their families can realistically contribute from savings and income to pay for this education.
 This is called financial need.
 It allows students to attend schools that they otherwise might not be able to afford.
 The student, the student's family, and taxpayers (through financial aid) share responsibility for paying for higher education.

-Download or request a free copy of Your Guide to Paying for College to learn more about federal and Minnesota financial aid programs.
-This publication is also available in a condensed brochure format in English, Spanish, Hmong, or Somali.
+Download or request a free copy of Financial Aid Basics to learn more about federal and Minnesota financial aid programs.